 1. No surgical procedure can change or improve the quality of a patient’s tissues.

 2. A lateral capsulorraphy can close off a portion of the lateral pocket, BUT closing off a portion of the lateral pocket may not be a permanent fix if the tissues stretch further or if the sutures pull through the tissues, especially in thin tissues.
-That is why I recommend using Seri, although there are no guarantees.
+That is why I recommend using Galaflex mesh as an overlay mesh to support the repair of the pocket.
+As the tissue is compromised, there are no guarantees.

 4. The chance that a lateral capsulorraphy will totally correct your implant displacement is doubtful at best because of the characteristics of your tissues (the more compromised and thinner the tissues, the lower the chance of success) – you must accept at significant risk that after a lateral capsulorraphy, you may experience recurrent stretching of the tissues and recurrent displacement of your implant when you lie down.